How to hike Vereda de La Estrella, Granada: Most beautiful hike in Sierra Nevada

 As the trail is mostly in the shade, you’d be well off with hiking pants that convert into shorts by taking off the legs.
 This way, you can easily “change”.
 And a windbreaker should always be in your backpack unless you’re wearing it.

-You should also bring a buff, beanie, and mittens when it’s closer to the winter season than to the summer season. better to have it and not need it than to need it and not have it.
+You should also bring a buff, beanie, and mittens when it’s closer to the winter season than to the summer season.
+Better to have it and not need it than to need it and not have it.

 Hiking Vereda de la Estrella